 When you contact Fellman Studio you’ll talk to me, Lynn Fellman.
 I’m an independent artist, designer, animator, and writer specializing in evolution and genomics.

-Have you seen my new eBook?
-If you’re curious about genomics then you’ll like my new eBook, We Want Our Genome Story Now!
+If you’re curious about genomics then you’ll like my new eBook, We Want Our Genome Story.
 It’s about an artist who goes on a journey to understand our genomes.

-The eBook and coloring book will be available Fall, 2018.
+The eBook and companion coloring book will be available in Fall, 2018.
 Take a peek at the story, the red-headed character, and some of the 50+ illustrations.

 Art + Science = genetic literacy for the 21st century

 It’s important for all of us — taxpayers and policy makers — to understand basic science concepts to guide smart strategies for health, economy and our environment.
 The problem is getting the fundamentals across in a clear and engaging way.
 My solution combines accurate information with poetic visualization.
 Combining art and story to illuminate the beauty and benefit of genomic and evolutionary science is my passion as an artist and as a responsible citizen.

 To get the art and story right, I study current scientific literature, attend science conferences, and work with scientists to understand their work.
 Then I write, design, and illustrate to explain what they do and why we should care.
 The outcome could be an art exhibit, animated video or interactive eBook.

 Fulbright Senior Scholar award to Israel.
 I worked with Professor Dan Mishmar, evolutionary geneticist at Ben-Gurion University of the Negev in Israel, to develop “Gene Cross Talk for Coevolution” about his research.